Mobilization in Russia for Aug. 4-6, 2024 CIT Volunteer Summary

 A court in Barnaul has sentenced serviceman Yakov Rychkov to five years on probation for assaulting a subordinate.
 While he was initially charged with torture, the court ultimately found him guilty of abuse of power involving the use of violence and special means.

-A mobilized soldier from the Primorsky region has been sentenced to two years and three months in a penal settlement for failing to execute orders during the mobilization period.
+A mobilized soldier from the Primorsky region has been sentenced to two years and three months in a penal settlement for failing to obey orders during the mobilization period.
 Upon returning from leave in the fall of 2023, the 30-year-old man was ordered to deploy to the combat zone.
 He initially refused verbally and later submitted a written refusal.

 Maksim S., a member of the "DPR" People's Militia from the Moscow region, has been sentenced to three years in a penal colony for going AWOL for more than a month.
 After being wounded and hospitalized in January 2023, the serviceman did not return to his unit, claiming that "the People's Militia no longer exists."
 During the criminal proceedings, it was revealed that he was removed from the People's Militia personnel list on Dec.
 28, 2022, but was added to a Russian unit's roster as a contract soldier on Jan.
 1, 2023.
 Despite his claim that he was not a member of the Russian Army and had not signed a contract, the court determined that he was indeed a serviceman of the Russian Army.